syskey4603/iplocater/README.md

 # iplocater
-sends you info on any ip add your api keyk and token btw
+sends you info on any ip add your api key and bot token btw https://ipgeolocation.io the api i use